daniel-samson/teensyphp/README.md

 A minimalistic web framework for rapidly creating JSON APIs and web applications written with the fewest lines of code.

 ## Features
-- Router
+- Simple Router
-- Php Templating Engine
+- PHP Templating Engine
 - Middlewhere Support
 - Easy to inject or replace functionality (its just some small functions)